cqframework/pd-apply/connectathon-33/README.md

 Then in postman, from the "CPG Unit Tests - Activity Definitions" collection view, press the "Run" button.
 Failing tests will show in the postman console with the actual and expected for review.
+Same for the Plan Definitions.

 ### Using an instance of HAPI as a local content and terminology server: